Aadhaar card reunites speech impaired boy with his mother after 6 yrs

 The centre's officer got it contact with the Karnataka police to track the boy's mother.

-After the police located Parvathamma, she was sent to Nagpur where she reunited with her son..
+After the police located Parvathamma, she was sent to Nagpur where she reunited with her son.
+IANS

 Tribune Shorts